Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 A highly reliable and versatile generator, the WEN DF11000 has proven its use through its dual-fuel engine, easy electric start, and high wattage.
 With this machine, you can power anything from emergency situations to luxury camping trips.

-The 6.6-gallon tank holds plenty of fuel – enough to run for over 8 hours at 50% capacity.
+The 6.6-gallon propane tank holds plenty of fuel – enough run time for over 8 hours at 50% capacity.
 Several outlets (7, to be exact) give you plenty of space to plug in all the essentials.

 Safety is key when it comes to WEN’s products, so they have done us a favor by including the automatic voltage regulator and overload protection.
 These features keep your product from overheating and taking on too much at once, which also makes it safer for you and your family to use.